Japanese Primer

 You will build grammar naturally over time as you consume source material.

-To expedite learning common grammatical patterns, we find grammar resources tailored for the JLPT to be useful.
+To expedite learning common grammatical patterns, I find grammar resources tailored for the JLPT to be useful.
 These resources usually focus on everyday-Japanese grammatical patterns, and they often demonstrate the grammar in sentences which you can mine and add to your spaced repetition tool.
 The sentences often use kanji and vocabulary targeting the resource's corresponding JLPT level, meaning that you can learn from these resources while you work through the jouyou kanji, and they will even help reinforce the kanji and vocabulary you are learning and your reading ability.

 Grammar dictionaries are useful to learn the meanings of many grammar points you will encounter in the wild, and these dictionaries often have a wealth of sentences to mine and acquire vocabulary from.
 However, these dictionaries usually do not sort grammar points by how frequently they are used in everyday Japanese, and many times grammar entries do not indicate whether the grammar points are used in casual conversation or only in formal circumstances or even only in writing.
 Because of this, dictionary-like grammar resources are best used for reference only.